inmarsat-enterprise/isatdatapro-azure/README.md

 into your Azure application."
 ---

-# Satellite IoT Serverless Microservices Reference Architecture
+# Satellite IoT Messaging Serverless Microservices Reference Architecture

 > :warning: UNDER CONSTRUCTION

+Inmarsat's **IsatData Pro** ("IDP") satellite IoT messaging behaves differently than conventional IP-connected devices/gateways in two important ways:

+1. Asynchronous store-and-forward messaging means that no active connection is maintained between the remote modem and the cloud application.

+2. The gateway is virtual, represented by a *Mailbox* concept which provides distinct HTTPS API endpoints for retrieving and submitting messages over the network, so it cannot implement the Azure IoT Hub SDK.

 ## The reference architecture